ARTICLES ON PAPER MONEY

 The withdrawal of the banknotes with face value ROL 10,000 - year

-of issue 1999 and those with face value ROL 50,000
+of issue 1999 and those with face value ROL 50,000 year of issue

-year of issue 1996 shall be carried out as follows:
+1996 shall be carried out as follows:

 Between 1 October - 15 December 2002, the above-mentioned

-banknotes will be received in the usual way from
+banknotes will be received in the usual way from individuals by

 Between 16 - 31 December 2002, the banknotes will be accepted

-only by banks from individuals, economic agents and
+only by banks from individuals, economic agents and other

-deposit them with the National Bank of Romania.
+the National Bank of Romania.

-As after 31 December 2002 the banknotes with face value ROL 10,000
+As after 31 December 2002 the banknotes with face value ROL

-- year of issue 1999 and those with face value
+10,000 - year of issue 1999 and those with face value ROL 50,000

-ROL 50,000 year of issue 1996 cease to be legal tender,
+year of issue 1996 cease to be legal tender, commercial banks

-economic agents or other institutions, and shall not exchange
+other institutions, and shall not exchange them.

 Between 1 January - 30 June 2003, the banknotes with face value

-ROL 10,000 - year of issue 1999 and those with face
+ROL 10,000 - year of issue 1999 and those with face value ROL

-value ROL 50,000 year of issue 1996, which ceased to be legal
+50,000 year of issue 1996, which ceased to be legal tender, may

 Source: http://www.bnro.ro/En/Press/E20020916x.htm